MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-driver-implementation-checklist.md

     * Method 2 still image capture:

-        * To find an introduction in the official USB documentation you downloaded and unzipped in Step 1 above:
+        * Locate the introduction in the official USB documentation you downloaded and unzipped in Step 1 above:

-            * Open *UVC 1.5 Class specification.pdf* and locate the section for *Method 2* around page 17
+            * Open the *UVC 1.5 Class specification.pdf* document and locate the section for *Method 2* (around page 17)

-        * Microsoft specific documentation:
+        * Microsoft-specific documentation:

             * Section 3 in [USBVideo.sys Updates](TBD USBVideo.sys_Updates - Functional_External_47.0.pdf) where the registry key needed to light-up Method 2 in the platform is described